 Breana Bauman, violin

-A former Suzuki kid, Breana Bauman studied Suzuki Pedagogy and Violin Performance in a Master’s program at Cleveland Institute of Music, following a Bachelor of Music from Oberlin Conservatory.
-She moved to Boston in 2012 to study with BSO concertmaster, Malcolm Lowe and subsequently worked with Bayla Keyes and the Muir Quartet.
+A former Suzuki kid, Breana studied Suzuki Pedagogy and Violin Performance in a Master’s program at Cleveland Institute of Music, following a Bachelor of Music from Oberlin Conservatory.
+She moved to Boston in 2012 to study with BSO concertmaster, Malcolm Lowe and following a nerve injury, worked with Bayla Keyes and the Muir Quartet.

 "superb pedagogical skills that allow her to quickly connect with children, excite them about violin and somehow make them look forward to practicing every day!" - Gosia, Suzuki Parent